-Keeping parents/carers informed of upcoming lessons.
-All RSE programmes will be delivered during Summer 1 term, ensuring children have a half-term break to discuss any issues with their parents and have an additional half-term to raise any worries with their class teacher.
+- Keeping parents/carers informed of upcoming lessons.
+All RSE programmes will be delivered during Summer 1 term, ensuring children have a half-term break to discuss any issues with their parents and have an additional half-term to raise any worries with their class teacher. - Giving parents the opportunity to provide feedback on our RSE curriculum and policy documents.

-- Giving parents the opportunity to provide feedback on our RSE curriculum and policy documents.\ - Signposting parents/carers to materials/agencies that can offer support.
-This includes a directory of services for mental health, which can be found on the school website. - Ensuring parents/carers are aware of their legal right to withdraw their child from lessons. - Take seriously any issue that parents/carers raise with teachers or governors about this policy or the arrangements for sex education in the school. - \ 'FAQs' from parent feedback over recent years can be found in Appendix 1.
+- Signposting parents/carers to materials/agencies that can offer support.
+This includes a directory of services for mental health, which can be found on the school website. - Ensuring parents/carers are aware of their legal right to withdraw their child from lessons. - Take seriously any issue that parents/carers raise with teachers or governors about this policy or the arrangements for sex education in the school. - 'Questions and Answers' document based on Autumn 2020 survey can be found as Appendix 1.